dmnpx/tbd/README.md

 # Competence Tree
 The competence tree will be divided in five parts:
   - Population: Will give bonuses related to the population.
 Making them more productive, healthy, happy and less hungry for example.
   - Farming: Will give bonuses related to the food.
-More food producted, less population needed to do product.
+More food producted, less population needed to product.
   - Army: Will give bonuses related to the army.
 Allow to product more units per turn, cheaper units.
   - Economy: Will give bonuses related to the money.
 More money produced per market, less people required in markets.
   - Bonus: These technology will be particular ones.
 They will cost a lot more but will give a big bonus.
 They could directly infect the   sliders.